 All students not on open campus must eat lunch at school.
 All food and drink must be consumed in the school lunchroom.
 This includes all items purchased during breakfast and lunch.
 Students may bring a sack lunch.
 Prepared food brought in from a restaurant is discouraged, unless it is for a specific class or for a school-sponsored organization.
 If bringing in prepared food becomes a problem each situation will be dealt with on an individual basis.
-Students in second grade and above may choose the regular hot lunch or the salad bar or some of each.
+Students in 6th grade and above may choose the regular hot lunch or the salad bar or some of each.
 All lunch accounts are the responsibility of the school lunch program, not the elementary or secondary principal's office.
-Students should bring juice, water, or milk with their sack lunches and refrain from bringing pop with their lunch.
+Students should bring juice, water, or milk with their sack lunches..
+Pop/soda is not permitted for students during the school day.

 Parents are to pay all lunch accounts to the person assigned to this account in the school cafeteria.
 When an account registers less than \$10.00, the student will be notified.
 If any lunch account registers a negative balance, the student may eat a regular lunch for one day.
 Students will be served an alternative meal until the account is settled.
-All students will be afforded a lunch daily.
+All students will be afforded lunch daily.